Housesitting, gardening and petsitting in Le Marche, Italy

 Cultural exchange and learning opportunities

-We can let you know about any events that happen during July - there are a number of town festivals, usually centered around food!
+We can let you know about any events that happen during the summer - there are a number of town festivals, usually centered around food!
 You'll get the chance to experience rural Italian life, eating good fresh produce (anything our vegetable patch produces is yours!), fresh eggs, lovely walks and swims.

 • Projects involving children